myfirebase/docs/docs/cloud-functions.md

 !!! tip "Firebase Cloud functions docs"
     Please check the firebase cloud functions [docs](https://firebase.google.com/docs/functions/).

-Basically, Myfirebase comes with `/functions` directory where you could define and organize your functions and deploy them easily.
+Basically, Myfirebase comes with `/functions` directory where you could define and organize your functions and deploy them efficiently.

 Functions directory houses index.js, package.json and node modules, so you can organize and structure this directory however you like.